 Harry encouraged her.
 "You'll find something, Hermione.
 I know it."

 Hermione shook her head.
 "Maybe if I want to wait tables or work as a clerk.
 I knew about the glass ceiling in the Wizarding world, I just never realized how embedded it was.
-It's everywhere, Harry."
+It's everywhere, Harry, not just in England."

 Harry wanted to yell at the morons who didn't realize how amazing Hermione was and what they would get by accepting her.
 "I wish you would let me set you up in your own research facility.
 I can afford one better than almost anything out there."